-Unless you are planning to install your scoreboard the same day it arrives, you will need to prepare a clean, dry, secure area for storage.
+Unless you are planning to install your scoreboard on the same day it arrives, you will need to prepare a clean, dry, secure area for storage.
 Even though your scoreboard display is designed for outdoor use, you will need to keep it away from rain, dirt, accidental damage, and abuse.
 As an example of why this is important, outdoor scoreboard cabinets include drain holes along the bottom.
 These drain holes will likely become clogged with dirt if the sign is stored on the ground, especially in the rain.

-Stand the scoreboard cabinet upright; never lay it face down or face up.
+Stand the scoreboard cabinet upright prior to assembly; never lay it facing up or down.
 Never stack things on top of the scoreboard cabinet while it is in storage.

-These recommendations apply to ID panels and other items that may have shipped with your scoreboard.
+These recommendations apply equally to ID panels and other items that may have shipped with your scoreboard.